Vanga: Distribution and habitat

 They are native to Sub-Saharan Africa and the Indomalayan realm, although most are endemic to Madagascar in a variety of forest and scrub habitats.
 Several species including Van Dam's vanga and sickle-billed vanga can be found in the dry deciduous forests in the west of the island.
-Some such as Crossley's babbler, helmet vanga and Bernier's vanga are restricted to rainforest in the east of the island.
+Some such as Crossley's vanga, helmet vanga and Bernier's vanga are restricted to rainforest in the east of the island.
 Lafresnaye's vanga and the recently discovered red-shouldered vanga occur in subarid thorn scrub in the south-west.